boricuadndgm/boricuadndgm/content/page/game-sessions.md

 `TBD`

-- **Session 3**: Wednesday May 8 at 7:30 pm CST at Heroic Adventures
+- **Session 3**: Wednesday May 7 at 7:30 pm CST at Heroic Adventures
   - Adventure conclusion

+- **No Sessions** for the week of May 5 through May 19
+  - GM is on-call for work

+- **Proposed, Not Confirmed**: Wednesday May 21 at 7:30 pm CST at Heroic Adventures
+  - **New Adventure**: Need to determine schedule, possibly will be overlap with June.
+  - Possibly starting a new adventure

+### June

 - **New Adventure**: Need to determine schedule, possibly will be overlap with June.